some refinements and new semiotic directions

 In the case of a waveform of CD audio quality, for example, snapshots or “samples” at discrete time intervals (over 44,000/sec) are taken of an analog waveform in order to obtain discrete data in digital form.
 However, digital media cannot be presented to the human senses in any direct way.
 As a discrete format for data, digital files can be stored on a hard drive, or made available to various software applications, etc. In order to be heard, digitized sound needs to be re-converted back into an analog format, in order to address audio speakers and from there, human ears.

 A famous example due to Nelson Goodman is the clock dial: this looks like an analog system, because you can read off the time to any degree of precision in measuring the position of the hands.
 In actual practice, we often treat this as a digital device, and only read it to full minutes.
-The clock might have a digital or an analog mechanism, which affects whether the information is really there to be measured at arbitrary precision.
-But in any case, this stage of interpretation of something outside the system is an occasion when information often changes from digital to analog or vice versa.
+The clock might have a digital or an analogue mechanism, which affects whether the information is really there to be measured at arbitrary precision.
+But in any case, this stage of interpretation of something outside the system is an occasion when information often changes from digital to analogue or vice versa.

 Both approaches were embodied in machinery long before the rise of digital computers: the abacus is digital, the slide rule is analog.